Estimate Time4 min

 A 529 savings plan is a tax-advantaged account designed to help pay for education.
 Here’s how it works: Any money saved in the account goes in after tax.
 You choose from a selection of pre-set investment mixes to find one that best matches your risk tolerance and time frame.
 Many plans offer age-based options that automatically become more conservative as your child nears college.

-And then your investments can grow tax-deferred over time.
+Your investments can then grow tax-deferred over time.
 When you're ready to start paying for school, withdrawals are federal income tax-free when used for qualified education expenses.

-Take this quiz to see if you know these important 529 plan facts.
+Take the quiz to see if you know these important 529 plan facts.

 True or false: Saving in a 529 plan account could severely limit financial aid